Lexington, North Carolina minor league baseball history: History

 After the North Carolina State League had a hiatus due to World War II in 1943 and 1944, the Lexington A's began play as the league reformed in 1945.
-Taking their moniker, Lexington also resumed as an Philadelphia A's affiliate in 1945, a relationship which lasted to 1952.The Lexington A's advanced to the North Carolina State League finals in 1945, 1947 and 1949, losing each time.
+Taking their moniker, Lexington also resumed as a Philadelphia A's affiliate in 1945, a relationship which lasted to 1952.The Lexington A's advanced to the North Carolina State League finals in 1945, 1947 and 1949, losing each time.

 Lexington resumed using the Lexington Indians moniker in 1951.
 In 1953, the North Carolina State League and Western Carolina League merged, creating the ten–team Tar Heel League.
-The Lexington Indians finished with a 59–54 record, placing 4th in the regular season.
+The Lexington Indians finished with a 59–54 record, placing fourth in the regular season.
 In the playoffs, Lexington defeated the Forest City Owls 4 games to 2.
 In the Tar Heel League finals, the Lexington Indians defeated the Marion Marauders 4 games to 2, to win the 1953 Tar Heel League Championship.
 However, Lexington was one of six league teams that did not return to play in 1954.

 In 1960, the Lexington Indians began play as founding members in the reformed Class D level Western Carolina League.
 The Indians were an affiliate of the New York Mets in 1961.
 Lexington finished 70–29 to finish with the league pennant in 1960, before losing in the playoffs.
 In 1961, the Indians advanced to the league finals before losing.
 The Lexington Indians folded after the 1961 season.

 After not fielding a team in 1962, the Lexington Giants returned to the renamed Class A level Western Carolinas League in 1963, as an affiliate of the San Francisco Giants.
 The Giants would not reach the playoffs in their four seasons of play.

 The Lexington Braves continued play in the Western Carolinas League in 1967, becoming an affiliate of the Atlanta Braves.
 The Braves finished with a record of 55–67, missing the playoffs.
 The franchise folded after the 1967 season.

 Lexington, North Carolina has not hosted another minor league team.